 If using your analytical and problem-solving skills is what you want to expand on, then a big data career could be a challenging and rewarding career move.
 This program will give you the background in leadership and analytics that companies are looking for.
 It’s highly likely that you will find yourself in demand to analyze useful patterns and predictions from millions of pieces of raw data collected by companies on a daily basis, and it will open the door to work with companies in a wide range of industries.

-As the big data field continues to show incredible growth, opportunities for someone with an MS in Business Intelligence & Analytics from Saint Joseph’s University can lead to numerous job prospects and a salary that will continue to increase in the future.
-For more information on getting your business intelligence degree, call us today at (866) 758-7670 to speak with an admissions representative or request more information.
+As the big data field continues to show incredible growth, opportunities for someone with an MS in Business Intelligence and Analytics from Saint Joseph’s University can lead to numerous job prospects and a salary that will continue to increase in the future.
+For more information on getting your business intelligence degree, call us today at (866) 758-7670 to speak with a Program Manager or request more information below.